Portland Child Custody Attorney

 When two parents decide to get a divorce, all decisions regarding child custody and parenting time must be made in the child's best interests.
-McKinley Irvin is a Portland premier family law firm and our attorneys are intimately familiar with this state's child custody laws as well as custody laws in Washington.
+McKinley Irvin is a Portland premier family law firm and our attorneys are intimately familiar with this state's child custody laws as well as custody laws in Washington, including those involving child relocation.
 Our attorneys know what a family law judge will look for when deciding a child custody case; we can fight to ensure that your child's best interests are met.

 In Oregon, the courts will typically grant sole legal and physical custody to one parent and parenting time to the other parent, unless both parents can agree to a joint custody arrangement.

-When it comes to determining the best interests of a child, the court considers the following:
+When it comes to determining child custody, the court considers the following:

 - Which parent has been the primary caregiver

 - The child’s emotional ties to each parent and other family members

 - The desirability of continuing the child’s current living arrangements

 - The home environment and lifestyle of each parent

 - Each parent’s willingness to foster their child’s relationship with the other parent